rmusser01/Infosec_Reference/Draft/Draft/Cheat sheets reference pages Checklists -.md

 [Linux - Breaking out of shells](https://highon.coffee/docs/linux-commands/#breaking-out-of-limited-shells)

 [AIX For Pentesters](http://www.giac.org/paper/gpen/6684/aix-penetration-testers/125890)
 * Good paper on exploiting/pentesting AIX based machines.
-From the paper itself ‚Äú The paper proposes some basic methods to do comprehensive local security checks and how to exploit the vulnerabilities.‚Äù
+From the paper itself ì The paper proposes some basic methods to do comprehensive local security checks and how to exploit the vulnerabilities.î

 [RootVG - Website Dedicated to AIX](http://www.rootvg.net/content/view/102/98/)